-Some Things To Consider When Going Camping With Kids
+Things To Consider When Going Camping With Kids

-OK, let’s consider this situation.
-You have been planning to go camping for a long weekend and on this occasion you are bringing the kids along so as they can get their first taste of the whole camping experience.
-What kid doesn’t get excited about that?
-Now, it’s time to sit down ahead of time and do what all good planners do and that is make a nice little checklist that takes into consideration all the things that you believe you will need to bring with you to ensure that this trip will be the best it possibly can be.
-You want to cover all the eventualities that you can think of ahead of time so absolutely nothing can spoil the trip for you and your family.
+Most kids get very excited about the prospect of their very first camping vacation!
+A little bit like a kid’s first day at school only the excitement far outweighs any feeling of trepidation!
+Before you do anything else, sit down ahead of time and do what all good planners do and that is make a nice little checklist that takes into consideration all the things that you believe you will need to take on the trip with you to ensure that it will be the most memorable positive experience it possibly can be.
+You really will want to give careful consideration to all the possible eventualities that you can think of in advance so absolutely nothing can spoil the trip for you and your family.

 Aside from keeping the children happy and amused, you also have to consider their safety.
 Never let them stray too far from the campsite environment without supervision.
 It only takes one one lapse of concentration on your part to turn a great camping experience into a potential nightmare situation.
 Kid’s love to explore.
 It’s an integral part of their make-up as we all know.
 They get caught up in the excitement of the moment and can suddenly find themselves a long ways from camp.
 Be vigilant and keep your eyes peeled on them at all times.
-When we think of kids too, we invariably thing of trips, falls, cuts and bruises.
-We must emphasize this, make sure you bring a first aid kit along.
-They are pretty inexpensive items to buy but they can save the day when an accident occurs.
-Better still, bring two of these kits along for easy and quick access.
-Keep one in the tent and one in the boot of your car.
+This video below goes into some camping safety tips including a great suggestion for kids to carry safety whistles with them so they can alert others to the danger they might find themselves in and get help quickly.
+The video also explores safety precautions around the campfire and cooking areas.

 Bring more food that you expect you and your family might consume over the days you are camping.
 Better to be safe rather than sorry and sometimes it can be difficult to gauge exactly how much to bring.
 Don’t get caught out.
 Better to be prepared.
 Bring some food that can be consumed hot or cold like fruit, nuts, and bread.
 A good camping stove is needed too for cooking hot meals and drinks.
 From a personal perspective, we never go camping without our coffee percolator.
 Life without coffee does not bear thinking about :).
 If the nights are going to be cool or cold, consider bringing along a camping heater.

-I hope this blog post will be of benefit to you in helping you compile your list before going camping with kids.
+We hope this blog can help you compile your to-do list before going camping with kids.
 As always, respect the environment around you.
 Tidy up when the time comes to go home and remember to take your rubbish away with you.